How to Minimize Inheritance Costs

 Probate is the process of proving a will is valid, inventorying estate property, having it appraised, paying any debts or taxes, and distributing the remaining property according to the terms of the will (or according to state law, if there is no will).

-Unless the estate assets were put in trust or conveyed directly through property or accounts with joint rights of survivorship, the estate will pass through probate.
+Unless the estate assets were put in trust fund or conveyed directly through property or accounts with joint rights of survivorship, the estate will pass through probate.
 Unfortunately, probate generally tacks on both time and expense, depending on the estate, both can become significant.

 Probate costs can include court costs, personal representative fees, attorney’s fees, accounting fees, appraisal and business valuation fees, bond fees, and other miscellaneous fees.